The Best Hammocks for Camping and Backpacking

 - No stiff back from sleeping on rocks, stumps, etc.

-- See the stars rather than the tent roof (you can still pitch a rainfly if needed)
+- See the stars rather than the tent roof (you can still pitch a rainfly and mosquito net if needed)

 - Travel light and fast.
 No poles, ground tarp, etc.